zkxs/jinx/TERMS.md

 You may stop using The Service at any time.

-If you are a Jinxxy creator and you would like to have your creator data deleted contact us at zkxs00@gmail.com with subject "JINX DATA DELETION".
-Note that we will have to verify that you own the relevant Discord account in this email exchange.
-We do not currently provide an option to request your Jinx data, as all activation data is also stored in your
-Jinxxy account and can be retrieved from it.
+If you are a Jinxxy creator and you would like to have your creator data deleted simply kick the bot from your server and all associated data will be immediately and permanently deleted from our database.
+In the unusual case where you are unable to kick the bot, contact us at zkxs00@gmail.com with subject "JINX DATA DELETION".
+Note that we will have to verify that you own the relevant Jinnxy account in this email exchange.
+We do not currently provide an option to request your Jinx data, as all activation data is also mirrored in your Jinxxy account and can be retrieved from it via the Jinxxy creator API.

 ### Termination by the Jinx Team